CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_advanced_test_automation.md

 ### Test Automation, Selenium

 #### Which test cases should be be automated and which shouldn't?
++   Do's:
+    +   DO automate tasks as close to the code as possible
+    +   DO automate repetitive tasks
+    +   DO automate things users will do every day
+    +   DO automate basic smoke-level tests
+    +   DO automate things that will save you time
+    +   DO automate things that will allow you to exercise lots of different options
+    +   DO automate things that will alert you when something is wrong
+-   Don't:
+    -   DON’T automate tests that you know will be flaky
+    -   DON’T automate tests for features that are in the early stages and are expected to go through many changes
+    -   DON’T automate tests for features that no one cares about
+    -   DON’T automate weird edge cases
+    -   DON’T automate bugs you are sure will never be seen again
 #### Describe a good automated test!
+-   **Simple**
+-   **Modular**
+-   **Reliable**
+-  **Reusable**
+-  **Maintainable**
+-  **Documented**
+-  **Independent & Self-sufficient**
 #### What is Selenium, Selenium IDE, Selenium WebDriver?
+-   Selenium is an open source tool which is used for automating the tests carried out on web browsers.
+    **Only testing of web applications is possible with Selenium**.

+-   We **can neither** test **any desktop (software) application** **nor** test **any mobile application** using Selenium.

+-   Selenium IDE:
+    -   By using selenium IDE user can record and playback test cases in a browser.

+-   Selenium WebDriver:
+    -   Selenium WebDriver tool is used to automate web application testing to verify that it works as expected.
+It supports many browsers such as Firefox, Chrome, IE, and Safari.
+    -   also supports different programming languages such as C#, Java, Perl, PHP and Ruby for writing test scripts.
+    -   is platform-independent since the same code can be used on different Operating Systems
+    -    By using different jar files, we can also test API, Database Test etc. using Selenium WebDriver.
 #### How can be web elements identified?
+-   selector
+-   Xpath
+-   jsPath
+-   outerHTML
 #### How can you wait for elements, what can go wrong?
 Collect possible errors and root causes.
+-   Implicit Wait:
+    -   ``` driver.manage().timeouts().implicitlyWait(TimeOut, TimeUnit.SECONDS);```
+-   Explicit Wait:
+    -   ``` WebDriverWait wait = new WebDriverWait(WebDriverRefrence,TimeOut);```
+-   Fluent Wait:
+    -   ```
+        Wait wait = new FluentWait(WebDriver reference)
+        .withTimeout(Duration.ofSeconds(SECONDS))
+        .pollingEvery(Duration.ofSeconds(SECONDS))
+        .ignoring(Exception.class);
+        ```

+ -  Most of the web applications are developed using Ajax and Javascript.
+When a page is loaded by the browser the elements which we want to interact with may load at different time intervals.

+-   Some errors:
+    -   "ElementNotVisibleException"
+    -   "NoSuchElementException"
 #### Compare POM and Keyword Driven Testing!
 #### Whats the difference between TDD and BDD?
 #### What is API testing and why would you use that?